Shutdown Day 14: House Democrats pass funding plan without wall money

 "Any viable compromise will need to carry the endorsement of the president before it receives a vote," he said.

-However, some Republican senators want action.
+As progress has stalled, some Republican senators want action.
 Cory Gardner of Colorado said Congress should pass bipartisan bills to fund government "while we continue to fight for more border security money."
-And Susan Collins of Maine said she saw "no reason why the bills that are ready to go and on which we've achieved an agreement should be held hostage to this debate over border security."
+And Susan Collins of Maine said her "goal is to get government reopened as quickly as possible."

+"We have bipartisan agreements on six of the remaining funding bills, and I'd like to see those signed into law," Collins said.
+"Negotiations on border security should continue while a stopgap funding resolution is approved for the Department of Homeland Security."

 Senate Democratic Leader Chuck Schumer said that if McConnell and Senate Republicans stay on the sidelines, "Trump can keep the government shutdown for a long time."